Howard County police Tuesday charged a 40-year-old west Baltimore man in a that was caught on video and went viral on the internet.

 After discovering through a computer search that the name was an alias, the officer verified the subject's real identity and "Mr. Vannison was later sent on his way," according to charging documents.

 The officer and Vannison had been across the street from the school during their interaction, according to charging documents, and it wasn't until the officer returned to campus that he learned of Vannison's involvement in the fight.

 "A short time later, the officer received the report of the assault," said Llewellyn.
 "He began investigating the details, which resulted in charges against the 15-year-old girl and Vannison."

-A 15-year-old female student hit the 16-year-old and was charged as a juvenile last week, said police.
+A 15-year-old female student hit the 16-year-old and as a juvenile last week, said police.
 Vannison was friends with her family, according to Llewellyn.

 Police ramped up patrols at the school at the end of last week but have since returned to normal staffing levels, said Llewellyn.